marthematicist/vSequencerClient/README.md

-# vSequencerClient
+# zSequencer
-A video sequencer built in Processing. (client code)
+a video sequencer build in Processing